Leica CL vs X2

-The Leica CL (Typ 7323) and the Leica X2 are two digital cameras that were officially introduced, respectively, in November 2017 and May 2012.
+The Leica CL (Typ 7323) and the Leica X2 are two digital cameras that were revealed to the public, respectively, in November 2017 and May 2012.
 The CL is a mirrorless interchangeable lens camera, while the X2 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The CL has a resolution of 24.1 megapixel, whereas the X2 provides 16.1 MP.
+The CL has a resolution of 24.1 megapixels, whereas the X2 provides 16.1 MP.

 The side-by-side display below illustrates the physical size and weight of the Leica CL and the Leica X2.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X2 is notably smaller (16 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the X2 are weather-sealed.